All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can You Stack TB-500 and Tirzepatide?

 Yes.
 The pharmacological basis for stacking these compounds is solid.
 TB-500 acts through actin regulation and cell migration.
 Tirzepatide acts through incretin receptor signaling.
 These are fundamentally different biological systems.
-There is no receptor competition, no enzymatic competition (neither uses CYP450 metabolism), and no pharmacokinetic interference.
+There's no receptor competition, no enzymatic competition (neither uses CYP450 metabolism), and no pharmacokinetic interference.
+For a complete cost breakdown, see our compare tirzepatide pharmacies.

 No controlled trial has studied this specific stack in humans.
 The safety rationale draws from each compound's independent profile, their mechanistic separation, and physician experience prescribing both.